-On September 6, 2017, the Company signed a Property Option Agreement with Silver Range Resources Ltd. ("Silver Range").
-Under the terms of this option agreement, the Company retained ownership of the Providence Greenstone Belt Property ("PGB") and the exploration camp on it.
+On September 6, 2017, the Company signed a Property Option Agreement (the "Agreement") with Silver Range Resources Ltd. ("Silver Range") (see the Company's news release dated September 12, 2017).
+Under the terms of this Agreement, the Company retained ownership of the Providence Greenstone Belt Property ("PGB") and the exploration camp on it.
 The Company also retained the right to explore for diamonds on the PGB Property.
 Silver Range had the optional right to explore the Company's PGB Project for all metals and minerals, except diamonds, in return for:

-- a cash payment of \$33,200 due on signing of a binding letter of intent; - issuance of 1,000,000 Silver Range common shares to the Company upon receipt of Exchange acceptance; - surveying of certain mineral claims so that they can be converted to mining leases; - a commitment to maintain all mineral claims and leases for the entire PGB project in good standing until August 1, 2018; - a commitment to make annual mining lease payments for all portions of the PGB project it maintained under option in subsequent years; - a \$1.0 million milestone payment upon completion of a positive Preliminary Economic Assessment relating to a deposit(s) located within the PGB project; and - granting the Company an 1% NSR on all deposit(s) with mineral resources that are calculated in a manner consistent with NI 43-101.
+- a cash payment of \$33,200 due on signing of a binding letter of intent; - issuance of 1,000,000 Silver Range common shares to the Company upon receipt of TSX Venture Exchange (the "Exchange") acceptance; - surveying of certain mineral claims so that they can be converted to mining leases; - a commitment to maintain all mineral claims and leases for the entire PGB project in good standing until August 1, 2018; - a commitment to make annual mining lease payments for all portions of the PGB project it maintained under option in subsequent years; - a \$1.0 million milestone payment upon completion of a positive Preliminary Economic Assessment relating to a deposit(s) located within the PGB project; and

+• granting the Company an 1% net smelter return ("NSR") royalty on all deposit(s) with mineral resources that are calculated in a manner consistent with NI 43-101.
 Silver Range may buy back 0.5% of the NSR for \$1.0 million.

-On April 18, 2018, Silver Range terminated the option agreement to explore for non-diamond minerals (the Company's press release September 12, 2017) on the Company's 100% owned Providence Greenstone Belt, Northwest Territories.
+On April 18, 2018, Silver Range terminated the Agreement to explore for non-diamond minerals on the Company's 100% owned PGB Property.